Individual Support Team

 Please Note: Staff & Associate Speciality Grade doctors and other doctors who have completed their training are currently not eligible for support via the IST.
 Alternative sources of support include: Londonwide Medical Committee, British Medical Association and Practitioner Health Programme.
 Click here for additional support materials and organisations

 What does the IST process involve?

-After receiving your self-referral information, you will be contacted to arrange an apppointment with a member of the IST (usually within 2 weeks).
-This can be face-to face, by telephone or via online teleconferencing technology.
+After receiving your self-referral information, you will be contacted to arrange an appointment with a member of the IST (usually within 2 weeks).
+This can be face-to face, by telephone or via MS Teams or Zoom.

 We will agree a plan of action, or a personal development plan, with you to help address your challenges over a realistic timescale.
 This may include signposting you to other resources or support services which are available, or recommendations regarding your training which you can discuss with others formally involved in your training.

 Following the conversation you will receive a written summary including the action plan for your own records, which can act as a useful reminder of the points discussed and a means of following your progress.
 You may share this with others involved in your training or ask us to do so by providing written consent.